oystesf/DMCpy/docs/Tutorials/Cut1D.rst

    np.savetxt(os.path.join(path,'cut.txt'),saveData,header='h,k,l,I,err',delimiter=',')

 The above code takes the data from the A3 scan file dmc2021n008540, and align it by a UB matrix loaded from disk.Then one cuts across the 110 relection is performed.
+The example also demonstrate how kwargs can be given to the functions to adjust the apperance of the figure.

 The cut is diplayed below